How Digitalization Improves Transportation Procurement

 When it comes to determining the most effective of procurement companies, the crucial factor comes down to technology.
 While technology has always played an important role, it will be the digital transformation in procurement that separates the wheat from the chaff when it comes to world class performance and world class operations.

 Digital supply chain procurement comes in the ability to outpace and outperform companies that aren’t taking advantage of the technology.
-According to the report, a typical company with $10 billion in revenue that uses a top grade digital procurement system can save upwards of $6 million a year.
+According to a report by the Hackett Group, a typical company with $10 billion in revenue that uses a top grade digital procurement system can save upwards of $6 million a year.

 What Is Digital Procurement?